jasonbayton/11ty/_src/blog/2025/12/rcs-archival-clarifications.md

 * **Nothing changes.**
 * Your employer cannot access your messages.
-* The feature doesn’t even function on personal devices.
+* The feature doesn’t function on personal devices.

 This entire capability is irrelevant to personal Android users.